 How do pupils progress and achieve within our curriculum?

 A useful definition of progress is: the widening and deepening of essential knowledge, skills, understanding and learning behaviours.
 We have designed, organised and planned our curriculum to ensure that children are not merely covering content but achieving a depth to their learning which enables them to use their skills and understanding in all areas of the curriculum.
-Based on the Lancashire Progression Grids, our planning means that we build in many opportunities for repetition and practise for essential skills, knowledge and understanding in every subject.
+Based on the Lancashire Progression Grids, our planning means that we build in many opportunities for repetition and practice for essential skills, knowledge and understanding in every subject.
 This ensures that children can revisit previous learning, which allows them to gradually develop a deeper understanding of the skills and processes within subjects, at their own pace and in the best possible way for each individual child.

 Our curriculum is planned to develop higher order thinking skills and deeper levels of understanding, rather than just acquiring new facts and knowledge.